NavigateLabs/boardlocked/README.md

 The name comes from a combination of boardgame and the -locked nomer from various osrs game-modes.
 The idea is that each chunk is a boardgame tile, where you must move and perform one action each turn.

 The idea came from trying to improve chunklocked in certain aspects, focusing on roleplaying in such a way where your character has smoother progression instead of having to grind insane goals from the very start.
-Eventually I found that this simple rule fixed most of my problems with chunklocked.
+Eventually I found that this simple rule fixed most of my personal problems with that mode.

 ## Play